Eliza Ridgely: Personal life

-On January 8, 1828, Eliza Ridgely married John Carnan Ridgely (1790–1867).
+On January 8, 1828, Eliza Ridgely married John Carnan Ridgely.
 He was the son of Charles Carnan Ridgely who served as Governor of the state of Maryland from 1815 to 1818.
 Her husband was the grandson of John Carnan and Achsah (née Ridgely) Carnan.
-John's great-uncle and Achsah's brother, Charles Ridgely III (d.
-1790), was the builder of the Hampton plantation which was built in 1790 and had been the largest private residence in the United States.
+John's great-uncle and Achsah's brother, Charles Ridgely III, was the builder of the Hampton plantation which was built in 1790 and had been the largest private residence in the United States.
 He was childless and as he approached the end of his life, willed that his sister's progeny should take the Ridgely name and in doing, would inherit his vast estates.
 Thus, John Carnan Ridgely was, in fact, a fifth cousin of his wife, Eliza Eichelberger Ridgely.

 When her husband's father died in July 1829, his estate of some 25000 acre was divided, her husband John inherited the main house and 4500 acre.
 Eliza thus became the third mistress of Hampton.
 Together, Eliza and John were the parents of five children: